BrightChamps Logo

 Math FAQ Answers Dropdown Arrow

-3.What is meant by the expected value in the Bernoulli distribution?
+3.What is the meaning of the expected value in the Bernoulli distribution?

 Math FAQ Answers Dropdown Arrow